nelstrom/branflakes/scripts/draft-01.md

 And here, I'm just going to choose.

-Drew was here, Drew was where Drew was here.
+"Drew was ere", Drew was where Drew was here.

 It can be any arbitrary value, but this is, it's random in the sense, it's not the same order that they were declared in the file.

 But now if I refresh this, it's the same every time, right?

-As long as we're using, as long as we're using the same seed, we get the same random order.
+As long as we're using the same seed, we get the same random order.

 Now, actually, there's something you can do.